Mensorpro/Community_Help_Portal/README.md

     -   Authenticated users can respond to open requests (if they are not the requester).
     -   Requesters can edit or delete their own requests.
 -   **Announcements**: View a list of community announcements and their details.
+    -  Admin users can create, edit, or delete announcements.

 -   **Profile**: Authenticated users can view their profile and edit their profile information (including profile picture).
 -   **Theme Toggle**: Use the moon/sun icon in the navbar to switch between dark and light themes.